 In his testimony, Mr. Kauffmann stated that the governor said he did not have to pay for the tickets because he was attending the game in his official capacity as governor.

-― he often deploys multiple browsers and constantly replies to himself (velko), Thursday, 4 March 2010 22:57 (nine years ago) link
+― he often deploys multiple browsers and constantly replies to himself (velko), Thursday, 4 March 2010 22:57 (ten years ago) link

 what kind of a jackass do you have to be to not even get PETTY GRAFT right?!? shaking down sports teams for tix is like Corruption 101 for small-time outerborough hacks.

 ― Tommy Wiseau's Ass, Can You Hear Me?
 (Eisbaer), Thursday, 4 March 2010 23:25 (ten years ago) link